infofromca/passpill-site/content/_index.md

       items:
         - title: Create an useful app
           img: app
-          content: Build a functional application, easy to use, where people can keep their passwords safely.
+          content: Build [a functional application](https://app.passpill.io), easy to use, where people can keep their passwords safely.

-        - title: Opensource everything
+        - title: OpenSource everything
           img: code
-          content: All the code generated will be [available for anyone](https://github.com/passpill-io), to inspect, to improve, or even to install in their own servers.
+          content: All [the code generated](https://github.com/passpill-io) will be available for anyone, to inspect, to improve, or even to install in their own servers.

         - title: Write about it
           img: blog